Volunteer for Elephants

 • Environmental education initiatives and activities

-In conjunction with these activities, the primary role of volunteers at the Park is to assist the AERU team to collect research data from the elephants at KEP and other facilities.
+The primary role of volunteers at the Park is to assist the AERU team to collect research data from the elephants at KEP and other facilities.
 These include the following:

 • Monitoring of behaviour – Following and observing elephants in the field, recording behaviours such as grazing, drinking, playing, dusting and walking.